 Sometimes, your embryo will stop developing very early on in the process.
 If you candle within the first couple of weeks and notice a thick red line, the chick will probably not make it to hatching.
 This is known as a bloodline, and it’s a sign that your chick has died.

 Other embryos fail to mature when they are further along in the incubation process.
 You can sometimes determine the cause of death by looking at the egg either through candling or actually cracking it open – the latter of which I don’t really recommend due to the smell.

 In some cases, your chicks might die right at hatching.
 This is usually due to temperature that is too high or too low humidity.

 There really isn’t a single day at all when incubating eggs isn’t exciting!
 However, this timeline for candling will give you a good idea of what you can see, and when.

 No, you aren’t going to be able to see anything yet.
-But candling your eggs at Day 1 is important so you can determine that all of the eggs entering the incubator are healthy, intact, and free of cracks.
+But the first candling is important so you can determine that all of the eggs entering the incubator are healthy, intact, and free of cracks.
 Cracks in the shell allow bacteria in, which can cause serious issues and even exploding eggs later on.

 If you have cracked eggs, discard them.
 The same goes for eggs that are wrinkled, pointed, or deformed in any way.
 These features can lead to difficulties in hatching, too.

-By day four, you should be able to see some veins spreading through the egg.
-These will look like tiny hairs.
-If you don’t see anything, don’t worry quite yet – it takes some eggs a bit longer.
+By day four, you should be able to see some veins or blood vessels spreading through the egg.
+These will look like tiny hairs, and all fertile eggs have them.
+If you don’t see the streaks, don’t worry quite yet – it takes some eggs a bit longer.
 Rekindle at day seven to be sure.